johannes-qvarford/johannes-qvarford.github.io/_posts/2020-07-21-tech-stack.md

 Jest was chosen for testing because it's opinionated when it comes to mocking.

-The chosen stack is modern and the frontend is opinionated.
-It's easy to get lost in a sea of choices and configuration in the Node ecosystem if you don't offload some of it.

 Gatsby.js was chosen over Next.js and Nuxt.js partially for its' greater accessibility features.
 Blitz.js was considered since it's a fullstack framework that reduces friction between frontend and backend.
 However, it's a very young framework that I don't think is ready for production use.